waynodiablo/Oystercard/blagger_blog_platform.md

 ## First Steps

 As you'd do with every new project, create a new repository on Github.
-Create an empty [Sinatra] application with a Gemfile and config.ru.
+Create an empty [Sinatra] application with a `Gemfile` and `config.ru`.

+Given that we will be using Cucumber for our integration tests, a quick way to get everything set up is to use the `cucumber-sinatra` gem.
+Install the gem and then run `cucumber-sinatra init --app Blagger server.rb`

 ## Outline